Jacob Zuma resigns as president of South Africa

 Earlier the ANC parliamentary caucus had confirmed that its members would support an opposition-tabled motion of no confidence in the president if he refused to stand down by 11pm on Wednesday.

-The Economic Freedom Fighters’ (EFF) motion had originally been scheduled for February 22nd, but speaker of parliament Baleka Mbete agreed to an EFF request to bring it forward.
+The EFF motion had originally been scheduled for February 22nd, but speaker of parliament Baleka Mbete agreed to an EFF request to bring it forward.

 Earlier this month Mr Zuma and Mr Ramaphosa were involved in negotiations designed to secure the South African president’s voluntary resignation.
 However, the talks were reportedly derailed because of the demands Mr Zuma made in return for his exit.